What is a CVT?

 - Various microprocessors and sensors as the transmission must be able to detect the driving conditions.

 How does CVT work?

 A Continuously Variable Transmission (CVT) is also known as a single-speed transmission, step-less transmission, or pulley transmission.
 This automatic transmission can change seamlessly through a continuous range of effective gear ratios.
-This differs from other mechanical transmissions that offer a fixed number of gear ratios.
+Thus, it differs from other mechanical transmissions that offer a fixed number of gear ratios.
 The flexibility of a CVT allows the input shaft to spin at a constant angular speed.

 Moreover, CVT consists of two conical pulleys and a metal or rubber belt or chain.
 Input pulley turns the belt which, in turn, rotates the output pulley.
 The gap between the cones regulates the effective diameter of the pulleys.
-As this gap reduces, the effective diameter of the pulley increases.
+As & when this gap reduces, the effective diameter of the pulley increases.
 When the right-side cone of the input pulley moves to the right and the left-side cone of the input pulley also moves to the right, it makes the input pulley bigger than the output pulley.
 Thus, the output is greater than the input, making it the overdrive.

 Watch CVT Working Here: